 What is the real match, the real contest here?

 There are two concepts of sport, just as there are two sports played in Canada – amateur and professional, sport played by people or sport performed as a tool of Mammon and the pursuit of gold.
-It is a matter of two outlooks; an amateur concept of sports and the concept of sports as “entertainment”.
+It is a matter of two outlooks; an amateur concept of human-centred sports and the concept of capital-centric sports as “entertainment”.

 Either “friendship, first, competition second”, or “winning-is-everything” – the pragmatic mentality that “the end justifies the means.”
-This demand is an unprincipled approach.
+This demand is an unprincipled approach and self-serving.
 Are profits, ratings and gold medals more important than enjoyment of the game and mass participation in sport and recreation?
 The term “couch potato” is now part of our every day vocabulary, and even the title of a media sports column in the National Post.
 Is this “the end” the powerful sports monopolies, the big media owners and the government are striving for behind the focus and demand for gold?
 A nation of “couch potatoes”?
 This is an astounding view – that drugging people with the narcosis of sport as entertainment, spectacle and diversion is profitable whereas developing positive sport is extremely costly!
 There must be something behind it.

 These two ideas contend every day, locally as well as in international competition.
 One is a narcotic.
 One is a cheat.